pippellia-btc/blossy/README.md

-# Bloomy
+# Blossy

-A framework for building super custom blossom servers.
+Blossy is a go framework for building super custom blossom servers.